alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 > Configures the list chat command (e.g !list) to respond to (default: ^list$)

+#### ignoreRomsPattern

+> Filter out certain files in the current roms folder from being listed and used

 #### redemptionName

 > Configures the redpemption name to respond to (default: ^swap$)